thosgood/this-weeks-finds/markdown/151-200/week196.md

 I should also thank Ted Bunn for telling me some stuff about converting between times, temperatures and redshifts.
-Cosmologists of the early universe use \"redshift z\" to stand for the time when the universe was 1/(z+1) times as big as it is now - by which I mean, distances between faraway objects were multiplied by this factor.
+Cosmologists of the early universe use "redshift z" to stand for the time when the universe was 1/(z+1) times as big as it is now - by which I mean, distances between faraway objects were multiplied by this factor.
 Equivalently, this is the time when the temperature of the background radiation was z+1 times